mathewgomas-alfred/mathewgomas.io/README.md

 Using multiple languages at once
 --------------------------------
-To be able to have multiple langauges at once, we will start to use a "dist" folder.
-The basic ideas is that after Sphinx builds out the documentation for a language, it will copy the files out to a new location that is in its language code.
+To be able to have multiple languages at once, we will start to use a "dist" folder.
+The basic idea is that after Sphinx builds out the documentation for a language, it will copy the files out to a new location that is in its language code.

 To copy the files to the dist folder use the following command: